 Here are 7 things you can do to ‘spring-clean’ your content:

-Thin content can be harmful to your website.
+Thin & low-quality content can be harmful to your website.
 If you have content that performs poorly, your website can dip in search engine rankings.
 Focus on creating content that benefits your website visitors.
 Consider the importance of valuable content in converting visitors into leads — your content should tell the user why they should do business with you rather than your competitor.